Youth + Social Change through Youth Media Makers

 Youth Websites — Youth making websites to reflect their knowledge, opinions, ideas, wisdom and actions can provide powerful, meaningful and creative outlets for youth voice.
 Building regular websites that share dynamic, engaging content can allow young people to build communities in ways few other media can.

-Things Youth Need to Change the World through Media Making
+Things Supporting Youth + Social Change through Youth Media Making

 Internet — The internet is a media tool that can be used for research, storytelling, production, community building and many other purposes that are important for media making.
-That makes providing youth with unfettered access to the Internet is an essential avenue for fostering youth engagement with media making.
+That makes providing youth with unfettered access to the Internet is an essential avenue for fostering youth + social change with media making.

 Education — Learning the skills and knowledge necessary to be responsible media makers and critical media consumers is essential for all youth, everywhere.
 Being able to choose whether or not to consume and produce media is a choice all people should have in democracies, youth too.